 Instead, we should dedicate the Virtual Agora to peace mentality and saturate the collective superconscience with its myths.
 We should familiarize these phenomena for anyone interested in them.
 No longer would we offer up in error all those sinister thoughts, writings, dramas and outcomes on the altar of weapon mentality.
-Then we could determine how much we could improve the common lot with this altered point of view.
+Then we could determine how much we could improve the common lot using this unfettered point of view.

 We should emulate the wisest of primal shamans.
 In their ancient wisdom, they consigned survivors of combat to elaborate rituals of social withdrawal and purification.
-No warrior could rejoin the peaceful community until he had completed these ceremonies.
+None could rejoin the peaceful community until he had completed these ceremonies.
 In the modern world, we ignore this subliminal venom.
 Unacknowledged, it curdles veterans’ psyches, turns them into walking dead: the last casualties of wars long forgotten.

 Meanwhile, Simon Gardner of Reuters (8-19-2004) writes that over three hundred Argentinean veterans have killed themselves since the war—perhaps denoting the therapeutic benefits of Latin passion over Anglo-Saxon emotional reserve when it comes to post-traumatic stress; since there were a lot more Argentinean veterans and since they suffered military defeat and its psychological aftermath.

 Victorious or defeated, combat veterans are heart-broken because they survived beloved peers.
 If they find no permissible outlet for their grief, their adrenal-grenadier internal monologue runs something like this.
 “Since I had nothing better to do, I let the armed (Harm) Forces squander my golden youth in contempt, regimentation, brutality and terror.
 Myself, beloved companions and countless innocents were forced to run this gauntlet of defilement, disfigurement and death.
 Just by participating, we endorsed all this suffering.
 We survivors bear a fearsome bloodguilt.
-Those who refused to go are even guiltier in our eyes.”
+Those who refused to participate are even guiltier in our eyes.”